-FCA Policy on Sustainability -June 2015
+FCA Policy on Sustainability - June 2016

-The Farm Credit Administration (FCA) is committed to using its resources wisely and in an efficient manner in order to reduce the emission of greenhouse gases and protect the environment.
-Although FCA is a small, non-appropriated agency with less than 300 employees, we will do our part to achieve the in
+The Farm Credit Administration (FCA) is committed to using its resources wisely and efficiently in order to reduce the emission of greenhouse gases and to protect the environment.
+Although FCA is a small, non-appropriated agency with less than 300 employees, we will do our part to achieve the goal, stated in Executive Order 13693, of reducing the Federal government's direct greenhouse gas emissions by 40 percent over the next decade.
+We will also comply with applicable environmental and energy statutes, regulations, executive orders, and other Federal initiatives.